panicsteve/shutup-css/README.md

 * [Shut Up for Edge][ext-edge]
 * [Shut Up for Opera][ext-opera]

-These extensions by [Ricky Romero][ricky-site] automatically update themselves with the latest shutup.css stylesheet, and allow you to toggle comment blocking on and off with a toolbar button.
+These extensions by [Ricky Romero][site-ricky] automatically update themselves with the latest shutup.css stylesheet, and allow you to toggle comment blocking on and off with a toolbar button.

 If you don't want a separate extension, you can instead use the [Stylish][stylish-plugin] plug-in, in combination with the raw shutup.css stylesheet (detailed below).